DataNext27/DataNext27/README.md

 ## 📂 About Me :
 I'm a french student and I like creating stuff from useless to really useful things such as plugins or games
-  - Age : 17
+  - Age : 18
-  - Studies : High School
+  - Studies : Engineering School
   - Location : France
   - Known languages : French & English